digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

     .. success(output=1):: participant1.topology.check_only_packages.list().exists(_.item.packageIds.contains(mainPackageId))
     .. assert:: RES

-Commands toggling between the two vetting enabled and disabled states effectively always issue two topology operations:
+Commands toggling between the two vetting states effectively issue two topology operations:

-- **On vetting enable**: A `VettedPackages` topology transaction is added and corresponding `CheckOnlyPackages` topology transaction
+- **On vetting enable**: A `VettedPackages` topology transaction addition and the removal of the corresponding `CheckOnlyPackages` topology transaction

 - **On vetting disable**: A `CheckOnlyPackages` topology transaction addition and the removal of the `VettedPackages` topology transaction